joeavanzato/LogBoost/README.md

 * lb_ASN_Number - Represents the number of the ASN associated with the IP address
 * lb_Country - Represents the name of the Country associated with the IP address.
 * lb_City - Represents the name of the City associated with the IP address.
-* lb_Domains - Represents any domain name associated with the IP address, split by '|' if there are multiple.
+* lb_Domains (-dns) - Represents any domain name associated with the IP address, split by '|' if there are multiple.
-* lb_TLD - Represents the Top Level Domain associated with the IP address - only populated if 'GeoIP2-Domain.mmdb' is found in the specified MaxMind DB directory (CWD by default).
+* lb_TLD (-dns) - Represents the Top Level Domain associated with the IP address - only populated if 'GeoIP2-Domain.mmdb' is found in the specified MaxMind DB directory (CWD by default).
-* lb_ThreatCategories - Represents the threat categories associated with the IP address - will be a series of strings such as 'tor', 'proxy', etc separated by '|' or 'none' if it is not found in the database.
+* lb_ThreatCategories (-useti) - Represents the threat categories associated with the IP address - will be a series of strings such as 'tor', 'proxy', etc separated by '|' or 'none' if it is not found in the database.
-* lb_ThreatFeedCount - Represents the number of unique threat feeds this IP address has been seen in.
+* lb_ThreatFeedCount (-useti) - Represents the number of unique threat feeds this IP address has been seen in.
-* lb_ThreatFeeds - Represents the actual feeds this IP address has been seen in - separated by '|'.
+* lb_ThreatFeeds (-useti) - Represents the actual feeds this IP address has been seen in - separated by '|'.
+* lb_Domains - (-dns) - Represents domains that the IP resolves to.
+* lb_TLD - (-dns) - Represents the hostname/TLD that  the IP resolves to (ex: aws.com)
+* lb_DomainWhois_CreatedDate (-whois & -dns) - Represents the date that Whois reports for domain creation
+* lb_DomainWhois_UpdatedDate (-whois & -dns) - Represents the date that Whois reports for domain update
+* lb_DomainWhois_Country (-whois & -dns) - Represents the country that Whois reports for domain registration
+* lb_DomainWhois_Organization (-whois & -dns) - Represents the organization that Whois reports for domain registration
+* lb_IPWhois_CIDR (-whois) - Represents the CIDR network the IP address belongs to
+* lb_IPWhois_NetName (-whois) - Represents the Network Name the IP address belongs to
+* lb_IPWhois_NetType (-whois) - Represents the Network Type (Reallocated, etc) the IP address belongs to
+* lb_IPWhois_Organization (-whois) - Represents the Organization Name the IP address belongs to
+* lb_IPWhois_Created (-whois) - Represents the Created Date for the IP per Whois
+* lb_IPWhois_Updated (-whois) - Represents the latest Updated Date for the IP per Whois
+* lb_IPWhois_Country (-whois) - Represents the registration Country for the IP per Whois
+* lb_IPWhois_Parent (-whois) - Represents the Parent Network for the IP per Whois
+* lb_IDB_cpes (-idb) - Represents any known CPEs for the IP address
+* lb_IDB_hostnames (-idb) - Represents any known hostnames for the IP address
+* lb_IDB_ports (-idb) - Represents any known open ports
+* lb_IDB_tags (-idb) - Represents any additional tagging details
+* lb_IDB_vulns (-idb) - Represents any scanned/known vulnerabilities

 ### Commandline Arguments
 ```